e-picas/markdown-extended/docs/MANPAGE.md

 ## DESCRIPTION

-**Markdown Extended** converts markdown syntax text(s) source(s) in specified file(s) (or STDIN).
+**Markdown Extended** converts markdown syntax text(s) source(s) from specified file(s) (or STDIN).
 The rendering can be the full parsed content or just a part of this content.
 By default, result is written through STDOUT in HTML format.

-To transform a file content, write its path as script argument (file path may be relative to current working directory and must exist).
+To transform a file content, write its path as script argument.
 To process a list of input files, just write file paths as arguments, separated by space.

 To transform a string read from STDIN, write it as last argument between double-quotes or EOF.
+You can also use the output of a previous command using the pipe notation.

 ## OPTIONS